narramadan/springboot-whoami/README.md

 $ docker swarm join --token SWMTKN-1-0ayszwbf4fthuztfs127i9s5suc4lmkzjrz0p7vfrn5qgrzj66-bth68isnr9olw88orzpy611pj 172.31.0.30:2377
 ```

-Running ```docker node ls``` will list down all the nodes and of the 3 nodes one will be marked as 'Leader ' under Manager Status.
+Running `docker node ls` will list down all the nodes and of the 3 nodes one will be marked as `Leader` under Manager Status.

 **Deploying WhoAmI service to Swarm**